 => 'http://flickr.com/services/auth/?api_sig=a07a7...'

 This will return a URL you need to copy & paste in your browser to allow the application to read, write and delete your photos.
-If you don’t need all this permissions your can add the “perms” parameter for a less greedy permissions.
-Use the following if you only need read access to the photos:
+If you don’t need all these permissions, you can add the “perms” parameter to be less greedy.
+This snippet gets read access to the photos.

 >> flickr.auth.login_link(perms='read')

 Allow the application to access your photos when you open the URL.
-You can request the forb we need and make sure to to keep it for now.
+You can request the forb we need.

 >> flickr.auth.getFrob